Hyperbole-Devs/inkopolis/README.md

 # Thanks
 A big shoutout to the mod developers who tirelessly contribute to the community, making experiences like Inkopolis possible!

-# Thanks
-Thank you to Moddermore for helping us create Inkopolis.
-Also splatastic thanks to the mod developers that this modpack consists of, as they work so hard to keep Modrinth running :).